Paul has been a Milwaukee Braves and Brewers fan for all of his life. He saw Matthews, Aaron, and Spahn play in the 1950s.

-Ralph Kiner played for the Pittsburg Pirates during most of his career.
+Ralph Kiner played for the Pittsburgh Pirates during most of his career.
 He was feared as a home run hitter.
-In his career, he was home run leader seven times and had a .279 batting average.
+In his career, he was a home run leader seven times and had a .279 batting average.
 Kiner is a Hall-of-Famer and a six-time all-star.
-Del Ennis of the Philadelphia Phillies would be my second choice as best of the left fielders.
+Del Ennis of the Philadelphia Phillies would be my second choice as the best of the left-fielders.

 Catcher: Roy Campanella